isel-remote-lab/documentation/README.md

-# report
+# Documentation
-This repo contains the report for the ISEL Remote Lab project
+This repo contains the documentation for the ISEL Remote Lab project